Skip to contents

 What this vignette covers

 This vignette is a tour of what’s available and how to compose the pieces.
-None of the chunks evaluate during R CMD check – they all hit the live ESPN API – but every one of them works when you copy it into an interactive session.
+Most of the chunks run live when the package website is built, so the tables below are real ESPN responses – and every one of them works the same way when you copy it into an interactive session.

 A note on the API surface